rirurin/postpercent/README.md

 # postpercent

-The better Scratch Forum Leaderboards - better name, better code, not (as) ew stinky
+**AKA The better Scratch Forum Leaderboards - better name, better code, not (as) ew stinky**

+postpercent is a website to visually display various statistics for users of the Scratch forums.
+The data is fetched courtesy of [DatOneLefty's ScratchDB](https://scratchdb.lefty.one/).

+## Current Features

+- View the leaderboards for users in each forum category
+- View post amount, rank and history for each user

+## Planned Features

+- Make various code improvements (some things were written into the program quite hastily)

 ## Build Instructions